Bobby Ayala: Playing career

-Ayala finished the strike-shortened season with a 2.86 ERA and 71 strikeouts in 57 innings while saving 18 games.
-He earned a career-high 19 saves during the Mariners' "Refuse to Lose" 1995 season.
+Ayala finished the strike-shortened season with a 2.86 earned run average (ERA) and 18 saves in 57 innings pitched.
+He led American League (AL) relievers with 71 strikeouts.
+He earned a career-high 19 saves during the Mariners' 1995 season, when the team won its first AL West title.
+He had a 10.38 ERA in four postseason games.

-On April 24, 1996, Ayala suffered a severe hand laceration trying to open a Chicago hotel window.
+On April 24, 1996, Ayala suffered a severe hand laceration trying to open a hotel window in Chicago, missing almost two months on the disabled list.

-In 1998, Ayala struggled to a 7.29 ERA over 62 games with a 1-10 win-loss record over his appearances.
-He accrued a -2.1 WAR which would be the worst of his career.
-In an ESPN article senior writer Jim Caple later listed Ayala as one of the Mariners' "Hometown Bums", noting he finished the season having blown more saves (9) than games saved (8).
+In 1998, Ayala struggled to a 7.29 ERA over 62 games with a 1–10 win–loss record.
+He accrued negative 2.1 wins above replacement, the worst of his career.
+In a 2006 ESPN article, writer Jim Caple listed Ayala as one of the Mariners' "Hometown Bums", noting he finished the season with more blown saves (9) than saves (8).
+The Seattle Times later called Ayala "the man that fans love hate".

-The Mariners traded Ayala to the Montreal Expos for minor leaguer Jimmy Turman on April 3, 1999, with Seattle paying all of Ayala's $1.8 million salary that year.
-Montreal released him a few months later and he finished the season pitching for the Chicago Cubs.
+The Mariners traded Ayala to Montreal for minor league pitcher Jimmy Turman on April 3, 1999, with Seattle paying all of Ayala's $1.8 million salary that year.
+Montreal released him a few months later, and he finished the season pitching for the Chicago Cubs.

 The Minnesota Twins signed Ayala as a free agent, making him a non-roster invitee for the season.
 They released him before the start of the regular season.

-He started the regular 2000 season pitching for the Triple-A Iowa Cubs, but after starting 1–2 with a 4.61 ERA, was released on May 8.
+He started the regular season pitching for the Triple-A Iowa Cubs.
+After starting 1–2 with a 4.61 ERA, he was released on May 8.
 On May 18, he signed with the Los Angeles Dodgers' Triple-A affiliate, the Albuquerque Dukes.
 Two months and nine saves later, the Dukes released him.

+Personal life

+Ayala and his wife have a son.

+Following his playing career, Ayala lived in Arizona.